IAG Statutes adopted by the IAG Council

 12. IAG Executive Committee

-- The IAG Executive Committee shall consist of the following voting members: each member of the IAG Bureau, the immediate Past President, the immediate Past Secretary General, the Presidents of the Commissions, the President of the ICCT, the President of GGOS, the President of the COB, the three representatives of the Services, and two Members-at-Large.
+(a) The IAG Executive Committee shall consist of the following voting members: each member of the IAG Bureau, the immediate Past President, the immediate Past Secretary General, the Presidents of the Commissions, the Presidents of the Inter-commission Committees, the President of GGOS, the President of the COB, three representatives of the Services, and two Members-at-Large.

-- Presidents of the Inter-commission Committees other than the ICCT, Chairs of the IAG Projects, and the Assistant Secretaries shall attend any meeting of the IAG Executive Committee, with voice but without vote.
+(b) The Chairs of the IAG Projects and the Assistant Secretaries shall attend any meeting of the IAG Executive Committee, with voice but without vote.
 The Past Presidents and past Secretaries General may attend any meeting of the IAG Executive Committee, with voice but without vote (except for the immediate Past President and the immediate Past Secretary General, who do have a vote in accordance with Statute 12(a) for one 4-year period).

 13. Council Meetings